<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1099857350545634&amp;ev=PageView&amp;noscript=1">

 A nuclear family is where only parents and their kids live together.
 This gives kids the space to be independent, and it is a parenting style that only focuses on them.
 On the other hand, a joint family is where multiple generations live together, from grandparents to uncles and aunties, all under one roof.
 Here, the family follows traditions passed down through generations and is also a great environment for emotional support.
 Extended families may not live together under one roof, but they are deeply connected through interaction, emotional closeness, and values.

-Each family type influences how children learn discipline, communication and their role in a group.
+Each type of family influences how children learn discipline, communication, and their role in a group.
 Recognizing those differences can help build understanding and respect in diverse communities..

 Understanding How Nuclear, Joint, And Extended Families Work